yargnad/The-Lyceum/AIWT_BUILD_GUIDE.md

 ### Sovereign Feature: Emergency Power Bank

-A core principle of The Lyceum is "radical resourcefulness."
 The Seeed Studio Lipo Rider Plus board includes a **USB-A output port**, allowing your Sovereign AIWT to function as an emergency 3000mAh power bank for charging a phone or other device.

-**Usage Caveat:** The Lipo Rider is rated for a **2.5A *total* output.**
-* **Safe Use:** Charge external devices when the AIWT is in standby/sleep mode.
-* **Risk:** Do not attempt to charge an external device while also running high-intensity tasks (like STT or compute Symbolons) on the Radxa.
-This combined load can exceed 2.5A and cause a system-wide brownout or shutdown.
+**Usage Caveat:** The Lipo Rider is rated for a **2.5A *total* output.** Charge external devices when the AIWT is in standby.
+Do not attempt to charge a device while also running high-intensity tasks on the Radxa, as this can cause a system-wide brownout.

 ## 4. Power Management & Message Reception: The "Two Brains" Architecture